BCusack/Forward-attack/Readme.md

 ## SHA256 hash algorithms.

-# Recalls the online bid method discussed in the lecture
+# Online bid method discussed in the lecture

-# Security in Computing

 Example of SHA256 forward attack using a list of known hashes indexed by position